Prototyping with Overlays

 Overlays are available when you are in Prototyping Mode.

-2. Click on the object you’d like to trigger the Overlay from (the Hotspot).
-This can be any object or group within a Frame.
+- Click on the object you’d like to trigger the Overlay from, this can be any object or group within a Frame.
+This will become our Overlay's Hotspot.

-6. In the Action section, select the Open Overlay option to treat the screen as an Overlay.
+- In the Action section, click the Overlay option to treat the screen as an Overlay.

 You will then be able to further customize the Action and Transition properties of the Overlay.